 Palacios, Van Vleck, and Tidehaven students have continued their beach measurements at Matagorda Bay Nature Park.
 The park has two special circumstances that make this monitoring especially informative and important.
-Monitoring sites have been established on the up-drift side of the jetty at the mouth of the Colorado River and at sites that allow us to compare (1) a beach/dune system where vehicular traffic on the beach will be strictly prohibited (MAT03) with (2) an adjacent area where vehicular traffic will continue to be permitted (MAT01 and MAT02).
+Monitoring sites have been established on the up-drift side of the jetty at the mouth of the Colorado River and at sites that allow students to compare (1) a beach/dune system where vehicular traffic on the beach will be strictly prohibited (MAT03) with (2) an adjacent area where vehicular traffic will continue to be permitted (MAT01 and MAT02).
 Impacts of coastal structures (jetties) are critical to coastal management, and impacts of vehicles on Texas' beaches are not well documented.
 Vehicular traffic was permitted on the pedestrian beach at the Nature Park until 2007.
 There is now a call to reopen this section of beach to vehicular traffic because of a perceived lack of use by pedestrian-only beachgoers.
-Data collected between 2005 and 2007 will serve as baseline data for the study on vehicular impact on beaches if the beach remains closed to vehicles.
+Data collected between 2005 and 2007 will serve as a baseline for the study on vehicular impact on beaches if the beach remains closed to vehicles.
 Because it is still too early in the study to compare the beaches, in the interest of scientific study, we hope that the beach remains a pedestrian beach.
 Also during the 2009-2010 academic year, the U.S. Army Corps of Engineers began constructing a new north jetty at the mouth of the Colorado River.
-Student data collected at MAT03 over the next several years will be used to determine whether the design change of the jetty has an impact on Matagorda Peninsula.
+GPS-mapped shorelines from September 2006 and September 2012 show a 90-m seaward movement of shoreline position at MAT03 immediately north of the new jetty (Fig. 19).
+Student data at MAT03 will be used to continue monitoring the effects of the jetty on east Matagorda Peninsula.